viltgroup/minium-training/minium-cucumber.md

 ## Load external data

 Sometimes, the application that you want to test can have dynamic data and the data of the tests also need to be dynamic.
-In order to be able to have dynamic data in your tests, Minium allows you to parametrize the table row values and replace them with external data loaded from an Excel or a CSV.
+In order to be able to have dynamic data in your tests, Minium allows you to parameterize the table row values and replace them with external data loaded from an Excel or a CSV.

 1- Describe your scenario as Gherkin in a normal feature file.
 ```gherkin